spruhaN/nutrition_pal/README.md

 # 365-group-project (name is TBD)
-Group Members: Baylor Pond, Jonathan DeBarro, and Spruha Nayak
+Group Members: Baylor Pond, Jonathan DeBarro, Arthur Umerov, and Spruha Nayak(spnayak@calpoly.edu)

+Proposal:
+Nutrient Pal is a way to track macros and calories.
+Given certain details of the user and their goals, Nutrient Pal should be able to suggest missing macos and reminders so that the user gets closer to the their goals.
+Nutrient Pal can even suggest certain kinds of meals based on the user's daily intake.